zuozhenggh/learning-library/data-management-library/security/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 ### Prerequisites

-To complete this lab, you need to the following:
+To complete this lab, you need the following:

 - An Oracle Cloud account
 - Access to an Oracle Data Safe service